 - What do you consider "Middle Tennessee?"

 For consideration, applicants must have graduated high school in Davidson, Cheatham, Robertson, Rutherford, Sumner, Williamson, or Wilson counties.

 - Do I have to be in a sorority to apply?

 Yes.
 Applicants must be a member in good standing at one of the 26 National Panhellenic Conference sororities.
 You can find a list here.

 - How can I use the funds?

-Scholarships must be applied directly to tuition, school fees, or textbooks.
+Scholarships can be used for tuition, school fees, textbooks, or sorority dues.

 The scholarship check will be mailed directly to the school's financial office and will be added to your account.